 There is no hard and fast rule when it comes to this.
 It is also subject to your child’s health.
 Should your child decide to continue with sports, it is of paramount importance that they do not end up dehydrated.

-There you go, a comprehensive list of Do’s and Don’ts that pretty much double up as a comprehensive guide to getting your children to fast!
+There you go!
+A comprehensive list of do’s and don’ts that double up as a comprehensive guide to getting your children to fast!

 Remember mums, take it easy and be patient with them.
 Along with this article, all of us here at theAsianparent wish you and your family a happy and enjoyable Ramadan!